 The charging system warning light comes on when there is a problem with the electrical charging system or when the ignition switch is turned on with the engine not running.
-If the light comes on while driving, stop the car and check to see if the alternator belt is loose or broken
+If the light comes on while driving, get off the road, stop the car and turn off the ignition.
+Then check the alternator belt for proper tension.

-To check the belt tension, stop the engine and push with about 98N (22 lb) of force on the middle of the belt as shown.
-The belt should deflect about:
+To check the belt tension, push with about 98 N (22 lb) of force on the middle of the belt as shown.
+The belt should deflect about: 9.0-11.0 mm (0.35 -0.43 in)

-9 - 11 mm (0.3 - 0.4 in)